gSchool/DNA-release-3/03-Phase-B/05c_contract_strategies.md

 <!-- !rubric - !end-rubric (markdown, instructors can see while scoring a checkpoint) -->
 <!-- !explanation - !end-explanation (markdown, students can see after answering correctly) -->

-#### !explanation
-Notice the scenario highlights that the Government team is new to incorporating DevSecOps practices.
-Here the team would likely benefit from a contractor proposing processes and solutions, eliminating the need for the Government to determine best approach.
-#### !end-explanation

 ### !end-challenge